department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

 These services are in addition to our other employment search resources.
 [Learn about other VA employment resources](/employment/job-seekers/employment-support/).

+### Get more information

+Find out if our counselors can help you transition from military to college life.
+[Learn about VetSuccess on Campus](/vocational-rehab-and-employment/vetsuccess/).

+Connect with more resources outside VA that can help you in your job search.
+[See our list of external resources](/vocational-rehab-and-employment/external-resources/).

 <hr>

 ### How do I get these benefits?

 You’ll need to apply for benefits to find a Vocational Rehabilitation Counselor (VRC) who can help you.
 [Apply for VR&amp;E](/vocational-rehab-and-employment/apply-vre/).

+If you have a disability and you're currently in predischarge status, filing a claim before you separte from the military may help to speed up the claim decision process.
+[Learn more about filing a predischarge claim](/disability-benefits/apply/claim-types/predischarge-claim/).

 **Note:** Some dependents of Servicemembers and Veterans with a service-connected disability may also qualify for career counseling.
 [Find out if your family members may qualify for VR&amp;E services](/vocational-rehab-and-employment/family-members/).